MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-opportunity-insights.md

   - ai-seo-date:05/07/2024
 ---

-# Enrich key sales information with insights from your application (preview)
+# Enrich opportunity insights with data from your application (preview)

 [!INCLUDE [production-ready-preview-dynamics365](~/../shared-content/shared/preview-includes/production-ready-preview-dynamics365.md)]

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

-While sellers read and compose emails in Outlook, they can use Copilot for Sales to view key sales information about contacts, accounts, and opportunities that are related to the email.
-Key sales information is based on one of the following sources:
+While sellers read and compose emails in Outlook, they can use Copilot for Sales to view opportunity insights to get more information about the opportunity related to the email.

-- The opportunity that is connected to the email
-- The most relevant opportunity, based on the contacts and accounts in the email

-You can extend the key sales information capability that Copilot for Sales provides with insights from your own application.
+You can extend the opportunity insights capability that Copilot for Sales provides with insights from your own application.

 ## API description